Meet the makers

 This amazing group of women show how with determination and a little help, a fair trade industry can grow from a small idea.

-It started when a group of Nuns from Rome began a school for the hearing impaired in Sri Lanka.
+It all started when a group of Nuns from Rome began a school for the hearing impaired in Sri Lanka.
 They saw the need for an income for the mothers of these children and began a working group with them in the kindergarten of the school.
-From these small beginning the Araliya Community Company began.
+From these small beginnings the Araliya Community Company began.

 The women are employed in part time permanent positions, working five half days per week at award wages, with a pension provided at retirement age.
-Working in eight small groups, close to their homes, each member owns a share of the company and each group elects their own board member, contributing in all of the company’s decisions.
+Working in eight small groups, close to their homes, each member owns a share of the company and each group elects their own board member, contributing to all of the company’s decisions.

 In 2015 they completed the building of a factory allowing the women from Katana a permanent place to work from.
 With the growing demand for their products in Australia, the Netherlands and now also America the community has expanded to employ more women from the local villages.

 The products sold by this wonderful company not only allow these women to earn an income, but provide a network for social change and group discussion, and also contributes to the Don Severino Fabriani Institute for hearing impaired.